-Policy No.: 16-5721-XX Effective: May 25, 2016XXX XX,
+Policy No.: 21-01 Effective: April 13, 2021

-Revision No.: 00 Review Date:
+Revision No.: 02 Review Date: February 8, 2022

 OVERVIEW: It shall be the policy of the Board of County Commissioners of Alachua County, Florida (herein, "Board"), that this Policy is adopted and completely supersedes any previous policy concerning the rules of procedure for the Board.
 It is the policy of the Board that these Rules of Procedure shall govern all official meetings of the Board.
-This Policy shall also apply to boards and committees created by the Board which have quasi-judicial or legislative authority.
+This Policy shall also apply to boards and committees created by the Board which have quasi-judicial or legislative authority, except to the extent that such board or committee has an inconsistent ordinance or resolution adopted by the Board of County Commissioners.
+The Board intends to grant the Chair broad discretion in the running of its meetings, whether consistent or inconsistent with these rules, which can be overruled by a majority vote of the Board.